sourcehut-mirrors/fennel-ls/docs/docsets.md

 ## Compilation

 Finally, to be usable by fennel-ls the table needs to be compiled to Lua and installed in the docsets directory.
+Consider publishing them over HTTP and adding them to [the wiki](http://wiki.fennel-lang.org/LanguageServer) if they are likely to be useful to other Fennel developers.

 ```sh
 fennel library-docset.fnl > library-docset.lua